 There are a range of toys available at playtimes for all to enjoy.
-The Year 5 children are responsible for bringing out and tidying these away each day.
-When "bubbles" are in operation, playground toys cannot be used due to safety reasons.
+The Year 5/6 Sports' Leaders are responsible for bringing out and tidying these away each day.

-PLAYGROUND LEADERS
+PLAYGROUND LEADERS/SPORTS LEADERS

-These children are from Year 5.
+These children are from Year 5 and Year 6.
 The children are trained, to lead and play a range of games at lunchtimes.
 They work in teams and any problems are reported, in the first instance, to the Lunchtime Supervisors.
 Any persistent offenders or any difficulties that the children have when carrying out their Playground Leaders duties, are reported to Class 5's teacher or the Deputy Head teacher.
-When there are Covid restrictions in place, Playground Leaders cannot operate.